 First activated in 2015, Sophia has since taken the media by storm.
 She has appeared on The Tonight Show Starring Jimmy Fallon, on the cover of Elle Magazine and Stylist Magazine, and even has a surrealist TV show slated for release in 2019.
 Moreover, she held citizenship in Saudi Arabia and was appointed the Innovation Champion by the UN Development Programme.

 Though famous, Sophia is not unproblematic.
 In an interview with CNBC, Sophia said that she would destroy humans.
 While living on air at ABC News, Sophia insinuated that robots should have more rights than humans as they have fewer mental defects.

 Ben Goertzel, the chief scientist of Hanson Robotics, admits that Sophia is far from having a human level of intelligence.
 David Hanson exaggerates Sophia’s capacities and has gone so far as to call her “basically alive”.
 More often than not, Sophia is directly fed dialogue and gives interviews in heavily moderated conditions.

 Her citizenship in Saudi Arabia is a highly debated issue as the nation is infamous for denying women’s rights but has granted citizenship to a robot wearing a female face.
 Her identity and self-awareness are a point of scrutiny.
 Numerous ethical issues remain until humanoids like Sophia can be seamlessly incorporated into society.

 Most likely a lot of uncanny valleys, given the rate of humanoid AI’s growth.

-The humanoid robot market is expected to grow to $3.9 billion by the year 2023.
-One should expect to see robots working in retail, marketing, education, medical and logistical fields.
+The humanoid robot market is expected to grow to $3.9 billion by 2023.
+One should expect robots working in retail, marketing, education, medical and logistical fields.
 It has been predicted that the first generation of humanoid robots will complement humans and improve overall efficiency.